IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

 #.
 You may realize one layer might not be enough to ensure no overlaps.
 Type
    'Page Down' to switch to the bottom layer.
 'Page Up' will return you to the top layer.

 #.
+Once all traces have been placed, we now need to place ground vias.
+Vias, or
+   vertical interconnect access, are an electrical connection between multiple physical layers in a circuit board.
+Since most circuits share a common ground, ground vias are needed for connecting the two ground planes.
+Add vias by typing 'v' and clicking where you want the via located.
+Place a sufficient number of ground vias spaced throughout the board.

+#.
 To put your name on the board, we will be adding to the board silkscreen (or
    the identification layer).